Looking for an answer to your question? Our Frequently Asked Questions cover job search, posting information, technical help and more.

 Q1: How often are new jobs posted?

-Q2: How can I narrow down the number of results in my job search?
+Q2: How can I narrow down my job search?

-Q3: There are no job results in the location I chose, now what?
+Q3: There are no jobs in the location I chose, now what?

 Q2: What does FTE mean?

-A2: Full Time Equivalency, or FTE, defines the position as a percentage of a full-time job.
+A2: FTE stands for full time equivalent.
+FTE defines the number of hours as a percentage of a full-time job.

 Q3: What is BLS-HCP Training?

 A3: Current Basic Life Support (BLS) training is required for specific positions in AHS.
 An annual renewal program is offered to all employees who work in positions with this requirement.
-To participate in the AHS renewal program, your BLS certification must be provided by Heart and Stroke.
-You can learn more about BLS HCP courses and you can find training locations.
+To participate in the AHS renewal program, your BLS certification must be provided by the Heart and Stroke Foundation.
+Learn more about BLS HCP courses and find training locations on the Heart and Stroke Foundation website.

-Q4: What are the health care regulations or licensing in Alberta?
+Q4: What are the health care regulations or licenses in Alberta?

-A4: If you are a health-care professional wanting to work in our province, you need to be licensed or registered with the Alberta regulatory college for your profession.
-A Regulatory Colleges directory is available from Alberta Health.
+A4: The province of Alberta regulates a number of health professions.
+If you are a healthcare professional wanting to work in our province, you need to be licensed or registered with the Alberta regulatory college or licensing body for your profession.
+A complete list of colleges and associations is available from Alberta Health.

 Q2: How do I apply for a job?

-A2: Once you've found a job simply click Apply and complete the application process.
+A2: Once you've found a position that you are qualified for on our online job board, simply click Apply and complete the application process.
 If it’s your first time applying with AHS you will be asked to create your Candidate Profile.
-Check out our reference guide for step by step instructions.

 Q3: What if I miss the application deadline?

 A3: Late applications are not accepted.
-Make sure to submit your application before 11:59 p.m.
-Mountain Standard Time (MST) on the day the posting closes.
+Please check our online job board regularly and promptly submit your application before 11:59 p.m.
+Mountain Time (MT) on the posting close date.

 Q4: Can I use the same application for multiple job postings?